 Our Antique and Rare Finds have been sourced from across the globe.
 All sustainable, all ethical, all one-of-a-kind pieces that have been given new life.

 Take our Dark Colonial Teak for example – we travelled almost 5,000 miles to source these history-packed boards from South East Asia before carefully repairing any knots and staining to create a stunning Rare Find floor.
-Elsewhere, reclaimed pine from the Old War Office, privy to the conversations and footsteps of Prime Ministers and other historic figures has been transformed into War Office Pine, ready to host yet more history.
+Elsewhere, antique pine from the Old War Office, privy to the conversations and footsteps of Prime Ministers and other historic figures has been transformed into War Office Pine, ready to host yet more history.
 If vintage flooring is the key to your project, our Layton antique oak flooring brings a 17th-century oak into the modern-day with a never-seen-before old wood floor.

 As a wood flooring company, sustainability is always at the heart of our actions and all our antique woods have been sourced with the due care and attention you come to expect from Woodworks by Ted Todd.